Shahriar-Samir/Tech-House-Client/README.md

 - Users can see product items with pagination.
 - Users can filter items according to price range, brands, categories.
 - Users can sort items by price and creation date.
 - Users can search product items according to their names.
+After writing what you need search in search bar hit enter.
+It will show results.